wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 = I want my users to login only with Facebook logins, is it possible? = Sure.
 As admin you can decide how users will login.
-Only as facebook users, as anonymous users, with user names and passwords you define for them or any combination of the 3.
+Only as facebook users, as anonymous users (guests), with user names and passwords you define for them or any combination of the 3.

 = Can I have different designs for different chats? = Yes you can, For each chat choose a design or create a design with our chat template builder.